alex-smtv/FreePIE-Joystick-Mapper/README.md

 ***Remark:*** \_\_init\_\_.py is a necessary file to be present for each folder leading to a profile (starting from `/profiles/`).
 This file is an empty file.
 The software will automatically create this file for you and you should not delete it (it will be created again automatically).

 ## Setting up a profile: how it works
+A profile is a `.py` file built in a special way and living in `/profiles/` or any of its subfolders.

 Take a look at [_SYNTAX_REFERENCE.txt](./profiles/_SYNTAX_REFERENCE.txt), [__TEMPLATE.py](./profiles/__TEMPLATE.py) and also take a look at a created profile in the profiles folder to get an idea of how to build a mapping.
 The main idea is you create a joystick instance with `joy(joy_name, joy_axis_max)` in a `_mapping` function and specify mappings on it.
 Once finished, you return the joystick instance.

 The name of a function building a mapping must end with `_mapping` and anything can be written before.
 The [profile loader](./src/loader/profile_loader.py) will handle the rest and doesn't care what is written before `_mapping`.